moonwhaler/CivitScraper/docs/organization.md

    - Navigate to Update & Security > For developers
    - Enable "Developer Mode"

 If neither condition is met, symlink operations will fail with a permission error.
-In such cases, consider using copy (`create_symlinks: false`) or move (`move_files: true`) operations instead.
+In such cases, consider using copy (`operation_mode: "copy"`) or move (`operation_mode: "move"`) operations instead.

 ## Built-in Templates